How to see what’s taking up space on drive on Windows 11

 5. Click the OK button.

-Quick note: If the device is running low in space, making the experience very slow, you’ll notice that the app will freeze, showing the “Not responding” message, but eventually, it’ll complete successfully.
+Quick note: If the device is running low on storage space, making the experience very slow, you’ll notice the app freezes and shows the “Not responding” message, but it’ll eventually complete successfully.

-After completing the steps, WinDirStat will scan the drive, showing you a graphical report that will allow you to understand what files take up the most space.
+After completing the steps, WinDirStat will scan the drive and display a graphical report that lets you identify the files that occupy the most space.

 WinDirStat check drive space usage